alwaysdata/documentation/src/content/en/docs/web-hosting/languages/php/extensions.md

   parent: PHP
 ---

-`[account]` and `[extension]` have to be replaced by the name of the extension to be installed and the account on which it is to be installed.
+`[extension]` has to be replaced by the name of the extension to be installed.

 ## Managing extensions